 Hi!
 I’m Dylan, a full-stack software engineer, designer, and journalist.
 I strive to code new tools to help journalists and the public.

-Previously, I worked as a software engineer at Google, researching and developing websites in Machine Perception.
-In the past, I’ve taught data journalism and studied computational journalism, computer science, and music.
+Previously, I worked at MuckRock, where I led development of journalism technology platform DocumentCloud, and at Google on the Machine Perception team.
+I’ve taught data journalism and studied computational journalism, computer science, and music.

 To get in touch, feel free to reach out at firstname.lastname@example.org.